Comparing the Digital Annealer with Classical Evolutionary Algorithm: Experimental Setup

 \subsubsection{Genetic Algorithm}

 Ranges of parameters explored by Optuna for the GA are presented in Table \ref{tb:gaparams}.

-The best parameters found by Optuna for the GA on MKP, QAP and TSP instances are presented in Tables \ref{tb:gamkp}, \ref{tb:gaqap} and \ref{tb:gatsp}.
-These parameters were used for all experiments in later sections.
+The best parameters found by Optuna for the GA with serialised evaluations (sGA) and parallelisd evaluations (pGA) on MKP, QAP and TSP instances are presented in Tables \ref{tb:gamkp}, \ref{tb:gaqap} and \ref{tb:gatsp}.
+In these tables, crossover types $ctype$ 1-p, 2-p, exp, ux and ox are used to denote one-point, two-point, exponential, uniform, and order crossovers respectively.
+Where duplicates are eliminated; $dup$ is set to T, otherwise; $dup$ is set to F. Parameters presented in Tables \ref{tb:gamkp} - \ref{tb:gatsp} are used for all experiments in later sections.

-Although a population size of up to $10n$ was explored, Optuna selected values $p \leq 6n$ for MKP, $p < 5n$ for QAP and $p < 4n$ for TSP instances.
-While Optuna consistently selected \textit{order} crossover type for TSP and QAP instances, the choice was more random on MKP instances.
-This may be because the problems are smaller and the GA is therefore less sensitive to the crossover type parameter.
-The uniform crossover was however selected for the two largest MKP instances.
-Furthermore, eliminating duplicate solutions also seemed to be more favoured when the GA was applied to TSP and QAP instances.
-This was however not the case for MKP instances.
-Crossover probability ($a$) returned are generally higher for QAP and MKP instances compared to the values derived for many of the TSP instances.
-The GA also seem less sensitive to the mutation rate ($b$) as this varied widely for all problem categories.
+Although a population size of up to $10n$ was explored, Optuna selected values $p \leq 7n$ for MKP, $p < 10n$ for QAP and $p < 4n$ for TSP instances.
+Although Optuna consistently selected the same crossover type (\textit{order}) for TSP and QAP instances, the choice was more random on MKP instances.
+This may be because the problems are smaller, and the GA is therefore less sensitive to the crossover type parameter.
+Furthermore, eliminating duplicate solutions also seemed to be more favoured when the sGA was applied to TSP and QAP instances but less so in the pGA.
+For MKP instances, there are no clear indications whether removing duplicates is consistently a good choice.
+GA variants sGA and pGA seem less sensitive to crossover probability ($a$) and mutation rate ($b$) as this varied widely for all problem categories.
 For MKP instances, $b$ values were all lower than 0.15 while for QAP and TSP instances, larger values closer to 0.2 were also returned.